Processing ABSS data

 If you need to do the preprocessing steps (calibration, decay correction, file format conversion) to the ABSS data by yourself, use absscal in Windows, macOS, or Linux command prompt window with the following command-line options and arguments:

-1. with option -c the location and name of datafile containing the calibration coefficients,
+the location and name of datafile containing the calibration coefficients, - to correct the data for radioactive decay,

-3. option -i with isotope code (again) to select the correct calibration coefficient and branching ratio,
+with isotope code (again) to select the correct calibration coefficient and branching ratio, - optionally, the name of the output file may be specified with option

-5. the name of the raw ABSS data file.
+, - the name of the raw ABSS data file.

 As an example, an oxygen-15 labeled tracer data might be processed with this command in Windows command prompt window: